 These cartridges are then loaded into clips and magazines designed for specific weapons, so that even if the cartridges are identical between two or more guns, you'll have to unload and reload one painstaking round at a time before you can take advantage of it; nevermind the question of where you're getting the empty magazines from.
 Sitting down and filling up mags is "not always an option" in a pitched firefight, and largely qualifies as an Acceptable Break from Reality.

 In fictional settings, such as science fiction, this is sometimes purposely justified by declaring there has been a worldwide standardization causing an actual adoption of universal ammunition or some sort of literally universal ammunition that's capable of reconfiguring itself to completely differing weapons.

 Can also be a Justified Trope in modern shooters, as many military and civilian weapons very intentionally use common "standard" ammunition sizes (like the NATO 5.56 and 7.62 rounds for assault rifles) or certain calibers of ammunition tend to be overwhelmingly popular for certain guns (the .40 S&W and 9mm Luger loads for pistols), and the ranges at which video game firefights usually occur are in real terms absurdly short ("sniping" at 50 meters or less is a common "long range" option), making the difference in propellant loads rather moot due to basically everything flying completely flat at 5 or 10 meters (a typical range for everything that's not "sniping").

 Note that most Energy Weapons batteries/power sources, in contrast to the panoply of batteries in Real Life, are portrayed as universal.
 Just pop in a random battery and they're good to go.

 Before adding examples please keep in mind that a lot of weapons from video games are based on real-life weapons.
 When two weapons which use compatible magazines in real life use the same ammunition in a game it is not an example— though if those two weapons use different ammunition in the game, it is an averted example.

-See also Bottomless Magazines
+See also Bottomless Magazines, One Bullet Clips.

-Inexplicable video game examples
+Inexplicable video game examples:

 open/close all folders